parus-cristatus/toloka-templates/README.md

 * [Classes to manipulate and extend](https://toloka.ai/docs/guide/spec-advanced/)

 ### Side notes:
-Used ChatGPT for some simple logic.
+Used ChatGPT for some simple logic or separate pure functions.
 Structure, patterns, combinatorics / analysis, concise and more difficult logic are still up to human brain..
-Mainly Few-Shot Prompting was enough